Chances (TV series): Episode discrepancy

 As detailed in ViaVision Entertainment's DVD release, there was no "episode 78" produced, thought to have been accidentally skipped over in error.
 The 77th episode marked the end of a production block, with the next block resuming from "episode 79".
 This led to all subsequent episodes to be numbered incorrectly, with the final 126th episode being listed as "episode 127".

+Rebroadcast

+On 26 February 2026, David Knox of TV Tonight reported that that Chances and Number 96 would be airing on Foxtel for the first time.
+Both shows were set to air from Episode 1 on Aussie Classics on 2 March 2026.
+TV Historian Andrew Mercado stated "Neither of these shows has been repeated nationally since the 70s and 90s.
+Audiences who have never seen them before will finally see why both became such cult successes now.
+Big thanks to the NFSA, Umbrella Entertainment and Foxtel for making this happen, and there's more on the way."